GhostInTheSteiner/Composition-Compass-Legacy/README.md

 At its core, it supports the following features:

-1. Scrape song informations from Pandora stations/Spotify playlists
+1. Scrape song informations from Pandora stations/Spotify playlists.

-2. Download all those songs automatically from YouTube (as batch download)
+2. Download all those songs automatically from YouTube (as batch download).

-    2.1 Alternatively download a specific artist, a specific album or similar songs to a specific one from YouTube (doesn't have anything to do with Pandora, as the songs will be downloaded based on your input and Last.fm informations)
+    2.1 Alternatively download a specific artist, a specific album or similar songs to a specific one from YouTube (doesn't have anything to do with Pandora, as the songs will be downloaded based on your input and Last.fm informations).

 3. Organise the downloads into local folders (one for each scraped station, artist or album).
-"Similar tracks" are treated as stations here.

 3. Play the downloaded songs in "Carmode": You can play a downloaded station folder via Bluetooth and just press Vol+ or Vol- keys (without even looking on your phone) to move the currently playing track to a 'favorites' or ' recycle bin' folder.

 4. Play the favorites folder in carmode as well.
 Here Vol+ and Vol- move a track to "More interesting" and "Less interesting" sub-folders.

-5. Also do a "normal" playback which allows to move songs to the corresponding folders by the means of a graphical user interface rather than the volume buttons
+5. Also do a "normal" playback which allows to move songs to the corresponding folders by the means of a graphical user interface rather than the volume buttons.

 &nbsp;